What Are The Two Most Popular Types Of Gardening?

 There is a wide range of plants that thrive in containers, providing you with endless options for your container garden.
 Some popular choices for container gardening include herbs like mint, rosemary, and parsley, salad greens such as lettuce and spinach, and flowering plants like geraniums, pansies, and impatiens.
 Additionally, many vining plants like cucumbers and peas can be grown in containers with proper support.
 Selecting a variety of plants can create a visually appealing container garden full of colors, textures, and flavors.

-See also What Is The Best Way To Garden?
+See also What Is The Most Essential Tool Of Gardening?

 Tips and Tricks for Successful Container Gardening